WVUHPC/2019-Intro-HPC/_episodes/07-jobs.md

 ~~~
 {: .bash}

-Lets suppose that the plot will be created with R, load the module for R 3.4.1 (the latest version by the time of this was written)
+Lets suppose that the plot will be created with R, load the module for R 3.4.1 (the latest version by the time this was written)

 ~~~
 $ module load compilers/R/3.4.1